Palaephatus: The author's identity and the Suda entries

 Palaephatus is a very rare name, and many scholars have concluded that it is a pseudonym; as an adjective in epic poetry, it meant of ancient fame; it could also mean speaker of old tales.
-If Palaephatus wrote (as is perhaps most likely) in Athens in the fourth century BCE, rationalizing Greek mythology could be dangerous; Anaxagoras had been sent into exile in the previous century for no more.
+If Palaephatus wrote (as is perhaps most likely) in Athens in the fourth century BC, rationalizing Greek mythology could be dangerous; Anaxagoras had been sent into exile in the previous century for no more.

-The only accounts of the life of any Palaephatus are four entries in the Suda (pi 69, 70, 71, 72), a Byzantine biographical dictionary, compiled about 1000 CE:
+The only accounts of the life of any Palaephatus are four entries in the Suda (pi 69, 70, 71, 72), a Byzantine biographical dictionary, compiled about 1000 AD:

 "Palaephatus of Athens"

 Palaephatus of Athens, an epic poet, to whom a mythical origin was assigned.
 According to some he was a son of Actaeus and Boeo, according to others of Iocles and Metaneira, and according to a third statement of Hermes.
 The time at which he lived is uncertain, but he appears to have been usually placed after Phemonoe, though some writers assigned him even an earlier date.
 He is represented by Christodorus (Anth.
 Graec., i. p.
 27, ed.
 Tauchnitz) as an old bard crowned with laurel.
 The Suda has preserved the titles of the following poems of Palaephatus: